Parasite pages and guest posts

 The niche is internet marketing and it’s a product which was recently updated to a newer version (back in mid-2018) and does have some competition in terms of bloggers writing about it.

-I decided to go with parasite pages because they have their own authority and with a
+I decided to go with parasite pages because they have their own authority and with a little boost they can easily rank.

 Please note that no vital information is given regarding the keyword or the page which ranks on top for it.
 But I will explain everything I did in a very detailed manner.